Designing for 'First-Session Confidence' on a UK MRC-Funded Clinical Trial

 Motivation: Repetition without reinforcement leads to drop-off

-We prioritised these themes based on their direct impact on the 4% adherence rate, resulting in three insights for our design solution:
+We prioritised these themes based on their direct impact on the 47% adherence rate, arriving at three strategic insights:

-Control and Clarity: Patients lose confidence when they are unsure what the device is doing or whether they are in control.
+Patients lose confidence not when therapy is hard, but when they are unsure what the device is doing or whether they are in control.
+Real-time feedback and personalised parameters are not comfort features.
+They are the clinical interface between the patient and their therapy.

-Motivation through Change: Sessions feel repetitive without meaningful reinforcement.
+Sessions feel repetitive without meaningful reinforcement.
+Patients do not lose interest in recovering.
+They lose the ability to see that they are.
 Motivation links to seeing change, not just completing sessions.

 🧭